MicrosoftDocs/msteams-docs/msteams-platform/bots/what-are-bots.md

 ---
-title: Conversational bots
+title: Bots in Microsoft Teams
 author: clearab
-description: An overview of conversational bots in Microsoft Teams. ms.topic: overview ms.author: anclear
+description: An overview of bots in Microsoft Teams. ms.topic: overview ms.author: anclear
 ---
-# Conversational bots in Microsoft Teams
+# Bots in Microsoft Teams

+A bot also referred to as chat bot or conversational bot is an app that runs simple and repetitive automated tasks performed by users, such as customer service or support staff.
+Examples of bots in everyday use include, bots that provide information about the weather, take dinner reservations, or provide travel information.
+A bot interaction can be a quick question and answer or it can be a complex conversation that provides access to services.

 Conversational bots allow users to interact with your web service through text, interactive cards, and task modules.
-Conversational bots are incredibly flexible and can be scoped to handle a few simple commands or complex, artificial-intelligence-powered and natural-language-processing virtual assistants.
+Conversational bots are incredibly flexible and can be scoped to handle a few simple commands or complex, artificial-intelligence-powered and natural-language-processing tasks.
 They can be one aspect of a larger application, or be completely stand-alone.

-The GIF below shows a user conversing with a bot in a one-to-one chat using both text and interactive cards.
 Finding the right mix of cards, text, and task modules is key to creating a useful bot.
-Bots are much more than just text.
+The following image shows a user conversing with a bot in a one-to-one chat using both text and interactive cards:

 ![FAQ Plus gif](~/assets/images/FAQPlusEndUser.gif)

+To create a bot that works in Microsoft Teams, you can use an existing bot based on the Microsoft Bot Framework.

+This document covers the following:

+* Bots and the Microsoft Bot Framework
+* Bots and the Microsoft Power Virtual Agents
+* Bots and Webhooks and connectors
+* Advantages of bots
+* Disadvantages of bots
+* Get started with bot samples

-## Build  a bot for Teams with the Microsoft Bot Framework
+## Bots and the Microsoft Bot Framework

-The [Microsoft Bot Framework](https://dev.botframework.com/) is a rich SDK for building bots using C#, Java, Python, and JavaScript.
-If you already have a bot that is based on the Bot Framework, you can easily modify it to work in Microsoft Teams.
-We recommend you use either C# or Node.js to take advantage of our [SDKs](/microsoftteams/platform/#pivot=sdk-tools).
-These packages extend the basic Bot Builder SDK classes and methods as follows:

-* Use specialized card types like the Office 365 Connector card.
-* Consume and set Teams-specific channel data on activities.
-* Process messaging extension requests.

 Your Teams bot consists of three elements: